Health in the Comoros

-Health in the Comoros continues to face public health problems characteristic of developing countries.
+The Comoros continues to face public health problems characteristic of developing countries.
 After Comoros's independence in 1975, the French withdrew their medical teams, leaving the three islands' already rudimentary health care system in a state of severe crisis.
 French assistance was eventually resumed, and other nations also contributed medical assistance to the young republic.

 The Human Rights Measurement Initiative finds that Comoros is fulfilling 64.2% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Comoros achieves 86.7% of what is expected based on its current income.
-In regards to the right to health amongst the adult population, the country achieves only 84.1% of what is expected based on the nation's level of income.
+Regarding the right to health amongst the adult population, the country achieves only 84.1% of what is expected based on the nation's level of income.
 Comoros falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 21.6% of what the nation is expected to achieve based on the resources (income) it has available.

 Maternal and child health care

 The 2010 maternal mortality rate per 100,000 births for the Comoros is 340.
 This is compared with 225.3 in 2008 and 449.9 in 1990.
-The under 5 mortality rate, per 1,000 births is 105 and the neonatal mortality as a percentage of under 5's mortality is 35.
-In the Comoros the number of midwives per 1,000 live births is 9 and the lifetime risk of death for pregnant women 1 in 71.
+The under 5 mortality rate, per 1,000 births, is 105, and the neonatal mortality as a percentage of under 5's mortality is 35.
+In the Comoros, the number of midwives per 1,000 live births is 9, and the lifetime risk of death for pregnant women is 1 in 71.

 Life expectancy at birth was estimated at fifty-six years in 1990, up from fifty-one years in 1980.
-The crude birthrate was forty-eight per 1,000 and the crude death rate, twelve per 1,000 according to 1989 statistics.
+The crude birthrate was forty-eight per 1,000, and the crude death rate, twelve per 1,000, according to 1989 statistics.
 All three of these figures were close to the averages for sub-Saharan Africa.
 The rate of infant mortality per 1,000 live births was eighty-nine in 1991, down from 113 in 1980.
 The 1990 average rate for sub-Saharan Africa was 107.